 While this condition is “related” to osteoarthritis, the way it manifests itself is different.
 With osteoarthritis, the lack of cartilage causes bones to rub together, leading to pain.

-But rheumatoid arthritis behaves differently.
+However, rheumatoid arthritis behaves differently.
 This type of arthritis is a chronic disease impacting the immune system.
-When you have RA, the immune system rebels, causing inflammation in the joints, which leads to pain, swelling and stiffness, among other symptoms.
+When you have RA, the immune system rebels, causing inflammation in the joints, which leads to pain, swelling, and stiffness, among other symptoms.
 These effects can be chronic and progressively worsen.

 RA is far more common among women than men, and it can strike at any age, including in childhood.